BenSampo/laravel-enum/README.md

 ```

 That's it!
 Note that because the enum values are defined as plain constants,
-you can simple access them like any other class constant.
+you can simply access them like any other class constant.

 ```php
 UserType::Administrator // Has a value of 0